alifiroozi80/CKA/CKA/README.md

 * NodePort, `Opens Port on each Worker Node`
 * External traffic has access to `fixed port` on each Worker Node!
 * Range: `30000-32676`
+* Sometimes, it's the only available option for external traffic (e.g. most clusters deployed with `kubeadm` or `on-premises`)

 NodePort Service Accessibility: